-THE ADVANTAGES OF PROCESS WATER
+THE ADVANTAGES OF PROCESSED WATER

-PriscoTech[®] water management systems offer complete process control over all aspects of your press-ready water supply and fountain solution.
-The AquaFlo[®] II Water Processing System is the initial treatment step, taking your incoming water, whatever its characteristics, and transforming it into process water.
+PriscoTech® water management systems offer complete process control over all aspects of your press-ready water supply and fountain solution.
+The AquaFlo® II Water Processing System is the initial treatment step, taking your incoming water ( regardless of its properties ) and transforming it into process water.
 Process water is water specifically designed for printing.
-With its consistency, you eliminate one of the key variables in your pressroom.
+Due to its consistency, you eliminate one of the critical variables in your pressroom.
 By controlling your variables, you minimize operating problems, reduce waste, and improve the quality of your finished product-ultimately increasing your profits.

-With the AquaFlo[®] II Water Processing System, your water benefits from multiple procedures, including particulate filtration, advanced membrane separation, carbon adsorption, and chemical component stabilization technologies.
+With the AquaFlo II Water Processing System, your water benefits from multiple procedures, including particulate filtration, advanced membrane separation, carbon adsorption, and chemical component stabilization technologies.

-Frequently, we're asked to define the difference between process water and the water that is produced through reverse osmosis or deionization methods.
-Let's discuss the differences, and the advantages to using process water from an AquaFlo[®] II Water Processing System.
+Frequently, we're asked to define the difference between process water and the water that is produced by reverse osmosis or deionization methods.
+Let's discuss the differences and the advantages of using process water from an AquaFlo II Water Processing System.